OooShiny-Community/migration/mailserver.md

 When it asks you if you want to receive communications from EFF, you can choose `No`.

-The certificate and chain have been saved at /etc/letsencrypt/live/mail.shiny.com/
+The certificate and chain should be saved at /etc/letsencrypt/live/mail.shiny.ooo/

 Configure Nginx